ksheeraj1161/Prediction-using-Unsupervised-ML/README.md

 # Prediction-using-Unsupervised-ML

-● From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+predicting the optimum number of clusters and representing it visually from the given ‘Iris’ dataset.

 ● Use R or Python or perform this task